getify/You-Dont-Know-JS/async & performance/ch2.md

 `// A` and `// B` happen *now*, under the direct control of the main JS program.
 But `// C` gets deferred to happen *later*, and under the control of another party -- in this case, the `ajax(..)` function.
 In a basic sense, that sort of hand-off of control doesn't regularly cause lots of problems for programs.

 But don't be fooled by its infrequency that this control switch isn't a big deal.
 In fact, it's one of the worst (and yet most subtle) problems about callback-driven design.
 It revolves around the idea that sometimes `ajax(..)` (i.e., the "party" you hand your callback continuation to) is not a function that you wrote, or that you directly control.
-Many times it's a utility provided by some third party.
+Many times, it's a utility provided by some third party.

 We call this "inversion of control," when you take part of your program and give over control of its execution to another third party.
 There's an unspoken "contract" that exists between your code and the third-party utility -- a set of things you expect to be maintained.